ackintosh/ganesha/README.md

 ### Count

-If you want use the Count strategy use `Builder::buildWithCountStrategy()` to build an instance.
+If you prefer the Count strategy use `Builder::buildWithCountStrategy()` to build an instance.

 ```php
 $ganesha = Ackintosh\Ganesha\Builder::withCountStrategy()